open-atmos/PySDM/README.md

   listings provide sample code roughly reproducing the Figure 2 from [Shima et al. 2009 paper](http://doi.org/10.1002/qj.441) using PySDM from Python, Julia and Matlab.
-It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity:
+It is a [`Coalescence`](https://atmos-cloud-sim-uj.github.io/PySDM/dynamics/coalescence.html)-only set-up in which the initial particle size spectrum is [`Exponential`](https://atmos-cloud-sim-uj.github.io/PySDM/initialisation/spectra.html#PySDM.initialisation.spectra.Exponential) and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity:
 <details>
 <summary>Julia (click to expand)</summary>